YanLi8858/Image-Manipulation-Dataset/README.md

 ### 2.1 CASIAv1
 - Case 1: The classification of some image manipulation categories is inaccurate.,e.g., in the image  `[Sp_D_NND_A_nat0054_nat0054_0189.jpg]`, the fourth letter 'D' means 'difference', indicating a splicing manipulation.
 It should be changed to `[Sp_S_NND_A_nat0054_nat0054_0189.jpg]`, where 'S' means 'same', indicating a copy-move manipulation.
 A total of 29 images had their manipulation types changed, and 4 images modified their names .
 - Solution:
-Run `./CASIAv1/1_modify_name_casia1.py` to modify the image file names using the file "./casia1groundtruth-master/CASIA 1.0 groundtruth\FileNameCorrection.xlsx" from the CASIAv1 mask repository.
+Run `./CASIAv1/1_modify_name_casia1.py` to modify the image file names using the file "./casia1groundtruth-master/CASIA 1.0 groundtruth/FileNameCorrection.xlsx" from the CASIAv1 mask repository.
-- Case 2: Some images in the "casia-dataset\CASIAv1\Sp" folder do not match corresponding mask names.
+- Case 2: Some images in the "./CASIAv1/Sp" folder do not match corresponding mask names.
 - Solution:
 Run the `./CASIAv1/2_process_casia_1.py` script to find the unmatched images and save them to  "./73 images process/CASIAv1_no_mask_imgs.txt".
 Run `./CASIAv1/3_capture_and_modify_name_73.py` to modify the image names to match the mask names.
 A total of 73 images were processed.